kailash-manasarovar/statement/docs/personal/health.md

 - So knowing full well I was injured, and not caring, they fiercely assailed me by carrying on biting chunks out of me while I was unconscious.
 - The medic at Fitkoh was staying with his family for a few months.
 I'd recognize him in an instant.
 - His Spanish-speaking wife had been told to ignore me, she didn't even smile or say hello.
-- I can't remember the name he gave me, but he looked a lot like this actor but was a bit balding.
+- I can't remember the name he gave me, but he looked a lot like this actor except he was a bit balding.

 ![The medic](../content/images/the-medic.jpg)